 Please note that I use affiliate links in my posts.
 Clicking through and making a purchase helps me in a small financial way, thank you!

-Wardrobe planning has always been something I take pride in.
+I don’t stop wardrobe planning with the kids.
 Every night I decide what I’m going to wear and set it aside in my closet.
 I pull out my jewelry and set it on my dresser so in the morning I don’t even second guess myself, I just grab and go.
 Have your kids help choose their outfits on Sunday night and gather all parts (socks, underpants, accessories) so they have them together.

 4. Lunches Made in Bunches

-I buy in bulk and portion items out into plastic snack bags.
+Buy in bulk and portion items out into plastic snack bags.
+Again individual bins are great for storage!
+Have separate bins for the fridge and another for the cupboards to hold school lunch items.
 I store cold snacks in a bin in the fridge (like cheese cubes, melon slices or carrot sticks).
 Dry snacks are in a bin in the cupboard (like chips and crackers, granola bars or a cookie).

 The only thing I make the morning-of is the sandwich.
 Everything else has already been prepped so in the morning all I do is grab a few pre-portioned bags to make a well-rounded meal.